CSS-Tricks/serverless/src/content/media/goobox.md

 logo: "/images/goobox.svg"
 ---

-A zero-knowledge, end-to-end encrypted file sharing service that utilizes decentralized cloud network Sia for its storage layer.

-It offers S3-compatible APIs to interact with the storage
+Goobox is a zero-knowledge, end-to-end encrypted file sharing service that utilizes decentralized cloud network Sia for its storage layer.
+It offers S3-compatible APIs to interact with the storage.